-The Ice Futures Europe WTI contract is cash-settled against the New York Mercantile Exchange's WTI crude oil contract.
-Concerns from US politicians over the role of speculators in pushing up oil prices has led to increased scrutiny on traders’ ability to circumvent US position limits by trading in London, called the "London loophole" by Democratic senator Carl Levin.
+The ICE Futures Europe WTI contract is cash-settled against New York Mercantile Exchange's WTI crude oil contract.
+Concerns from US politicians over the role of speculators in pushing up oil prices has led to increased scrutiny on traders’ ability to circumvent US position limits by trading in London, called the ‘London loophole’ by Democratic senator Carl Levin.

 Levin introduced the Close the London Loophole Act on June 12, “to ensure that the CFTC has all the information and authority it

 - Asia moves: Natixis sales head moves to Barclays, new banking head for StanChart Singapore, and more

 - Functional programming reaches for stardom in finance

 - Banks hope final FRTB rules will ease NMRF burden

 - Banks use machine learning to ‘augment’ corporate sales